The Festival Saturday 18 September 2027 Annual 2027 to 2032

 The Cherbourg Festival is a flagship First Nations cultural, tourism and workforce development initiative based in the Cherbourg Aboriginal Shire, on Wakka Wakka Country, in the South Burnett region of Queensland.

-The inaugural event will be staged on Saturday 18 September 2027 as a single day festival, operating as an annual programme over six consecutive years through to 2032.
-It is a direct cultural, tourism and economic contribution to the Brisbane 2032 Olympic and Paralympic Games.
+The inaugural event is staged on Saturday 18 September 2027 as a single day festival.
+It then runs as an annual programme across six years to 2032.
+Read plainly, it is a direct cultural, tourism and economic contribution to the Brisbane 2032 Olympic and Paralympic Games.

-The project is led by the Cherbourg Aboriginal Shire Council under Mayor Bruce Simpson, in partnership with a founding consortium of cultural, creative and government stakeholders.
+The project is led by the Cherbourg Aboriginal Shire Council under Mayor Bruce Simpson, alongside a founding consortium of cultural, creative and government stakeholders.

 Who it's for

 The Cherbourg community first.
 The wider South Burnett next: Murgon, Kingaroy, Wondai and the towns that share these roads.
-Then visitors and partners from across Queensland, Australia and internationally as the programme grows.
+Then visitors and partners, from across Queensland, Australia and the world, as the programme grows.

 Why now

-Brisbane 2032 is the most significant cultural, economic and tourism opportunity for Australia in the coming decade.
-This festival is the proposed delivery vehicle for a sustained, scalable and accountable expression of state and federal First Nations commitments across the six year period.
+Brisbane 2032 is the largest cultural, economic and tourism opportunity Australia will see this decade.
+The question is who it reaches.
+This festival is the vehicle proposed to carry state and federal First Nations commitments across the full six years, sustained, scalable and accountable.

 02 · The six year pathway